tkesar/reprorehab2025pod2/contents/week3/README.md

 - Converting between *long* and *wide* formats to prepare summary statistics

 This mirrors what you'd do when preparing longitudinal datasets for downstream analysis.
 Read this [note](https://colab.research.google.com/drive/1aJ4U7m_LdWLg_1dvCtQauiKOywgqUeU0?usp=sharing) to further understand `enumerate()` and f-string.

+## 🧭 Extra: `week3_extra.py`: [Handling Missing Data & Interpolation](https://colab.research.google.com/drive/1JQXMtaNRwnBHjwbIYkfd3W7twaiBM2Iw?usp=sharing).
+The topic of this extra notebook is: Handling Missing values using Pandas.
+Real datasets often contain gaps or irregular timestamps.

+This notebook focuses on strategies to detect and fill missing values:
+- Identify missing entries using `.isna()` and summarize with `.sum()`
+- Drop incomplete rows using `.dropna()`
+- Replace or estimate missing values with `.fillna()` and `.interpolate()`
+- Compare interpolation methods (`linear`, `quadratic`, `time`) to see their effect on simulated IMU-like time-series

+By practicing with noisy, incomplete data, you'll gain intuition for how to reconstruct continuous signals before downstream analysis.

 ## ✨ Take-Home Message
 Data rarely arrive analysis-ready.